felipeferrazdeveloper/eCoreTestChallange/README.md

 ### Report
 This solution have a reporter that generates HTML files with the tests outcomes and another cool things.
-Unfortunatelly there was no time to implement everything that we want to bring on report.
+Unfortunatelly there was no time to implement everything that we want to bring to the report.
 But it's a better way to see issues and problems automatically identified.

 # Considerations on the proposed activity